Scott Ludlam

-Scott Ludlam (born 10 January 1970) is a New Zealand-born Australian former politician.
+Scott Ludlam (born 10 January 1970) is an Australian former politician.
 A member of the Australian Greens, he was a senator in the Australian Senate from July 2008 to July 2017 and served as deputy leader of the Greens.
 Ludlam represented the state of Western Australia and resigned when it was found that he had been ineligible to sit in the Senate due to holding dual citizenship of New Zealand and Australia.

 Early life and education

 Ludlam was born in Palmerston North, New Zealand.
 He left New Zealand with his family aged three and settled in Australia at eight years old.
 In Western Australia he studied design at Curtin University, and then policy studies at Murdoch University.
 He worked as a film-maker, artist and graphic designer.
 In the 1980s after participating in the experiential deep ecology training of Joanna Macy, Ludlam worked for a while as co-editor of the Gaia Journal and assisted in the design of its website.
 He subsequently became involved in anti-nuclear issues in Western Australia, before becoming increasingly involved in the Western Australian Greens.